Starfire (Teen Titans): Fictional character biography

-An early depiction of Starfire, from the cover of Tales of the New Teen Titans #4 (September, 1982 DC Comics).
+An early depiction of Starfire, from the cover of Tales of the New Teen Titans #4 (September 1982 DC Comics).
 Art by George Pérez (penciller).

-Princess Koriand'r was born on the planet Tamaran, located in the Vega system.
-Koriand'r was the second of three children.
-She and her brother Ryand'r are placed first in the line of succession after their older sister Komand'r is crippled by a childhood illness that robs her of the ability to fly.
+Princess Koriand'r is a humanoid alien, born on the planet Tamaran, located in the Vega system as the second of three children.
+She and her brother Ryand'r are placed first in the line of succession after their older sister Komand'r is crippled by a childhood illness that leaves her unable to fly or absorb solar radiation.
 Shunned and embittered by Tamaran's society, Komand'r allies with the Citadel and helps them conquer Tamaran.

-Koriand'r is captured by the Citadel for six years and subjected to physical and emotional torture and sexual abuse.
-She and Komand'r are both captured by the Psions, who experiment on them and test their ability to absorb solar energy.
+Koriand'r is enslaved for six years by the Citadel, surviving numerous incidents of sexual, physical, and mental abuse.
+She and Komand'r are then both abducted by the Psions, who experiment on them to determine the limits of their solar absorption.
 Both sisters gain the ability to project blasts of solar energy, referred to as "starbolts".
 Koriand'r escapes and eventually finds her way to Earth, where she gains the help of the Teen Titans.

 New life on Earth and as a member of the Teen Titans

 Starfire would join the new iteration of the Teen Titans with Robin, Wonder Girl, Kid Flash, Cyborg, Changeling and Raven.
 The first adventure she had with her teammates was battling against Grant Wilson aka the Ravager, the son of the mercenary Deathstroke, who was gifted enhanced abilities like his father due to the experiments by the terrorist organization H.I.V.E..
-She would also aid the Titans by protecting the planet Earth and the dimension of Azarath from the demon Trigon, and battling against various supervillains including the Fearsome Five, Brother Blood and the former members of the Brotherhood of Evil, Madame Rouge, and General Zahl.
-At one point, Starfire became a model under the alias "Kory Anders".
+She would also aid the Titans by protecting the planet Earth and the dimension of Azarath from the demon Trigon and battling against various supervillains including the Fearsome Five, Brother Blood and the former members of the Brotherhood of Evil, Madame Rouge, and General Zahl.

+As she became more comfortable among human society, Starfire took up a short-lived modeling career using the name "Kory Anders", which remained her teammates' affectionate nickname for her.
 Starfire was also romantically linked with Dick Grayson (aka Robin, later Nightwing) in various runs of Teen Titans.

 In New Titans, Tamaran is attacked by the Psions, who destabilize the planet's core.
-Starfire's parents Myand'r and Luand'r, manage to evacuate the planet before it is destroyed, but choose to remain behind in an attempt to defend Tamaran and are killed in the ensuing explosion.
+Starfire's parents Myand'r and Luand'r manage to evacuate the planet before it is destroyed, but choose to remain behind in an attempt to defend Tamaran and are killed in the ensuing explosion.

 Infinite Crisis and aftermath

 In Infinite Crisis, Starfire is among the heroes who battle Alexander Luthor Jr. and stop him from destroying the multiverse.
-She is presumed dead, but survives and is teleported to another planet alongside Animal Man and Adam Strange due to Luthor altering the Zeta Beams that would have returned them to Earth.
+She is presumed dead but survives and is teleported to another planet alongside Animal Man and Adam Strange due to Luthor altering the Zeta Beams that would have returned them to Earth.
 After returning to Earth, the three heroes reunite on several occasions, including the limited series Countdown to Adventure and Rann–Thanagar War.